-Mathematical Research Interest
+Mathematical Research Interests

 - Inverse problems: existence and uniquness of ODEs for given timecourses.

-- Stochastic simulations: multi timescale stochastic simulation algorithm.
+- Stochastic simulations: multi-timescale stochastic simulation algorithm.

 - Parameter estimation of ODEs

-Biological Research Interest
+Biological Research Interests

 - Circadian rhythms: transcriptioinal and post-transcriptional regulation, temperature compensation, and synchronization.